 An Associated Press article talks about life along the Mississippi shore for some 400 batture dwellers.
 The back of the press photo is stamped Jun 11 1961.…… Read more “Life along the Mississippi shore”

-This is a July 1963 photo of the New Orleans Police Department that I found in an old travel magazine.
-The photo is meant to show everyday…… Read more “A heap of gear”
+This July 1963 photo is of the New Orleans Police Department.
+Discovered in an old travel magazine, the photo is meant to show everyday folks like you…… Read more “A heap of gear”

 Final Diagnoses 1.
 Massive subarachnoid hemorrhage with extension to ventricles.